vgrusz/nuwe_challenge/readme.md

 ## Installation

+Clone repository and import the sql DB located in /sql_dump to your sql server.
+Configure it to run on port 3306 or modify settings.json to match your sql server parameters.
-Clone repository and run npm install to install node components, then node app to run app
+Then run npm install to install node components, and finally run node app to run app

 ```shell
     # Clone or install commands